rjmags1/algorithms-practice/leetcode/195_tenth_line.md

 ```

 ## Notes
-- Just print get and print the tenth line with `awk`.
-Probably more efficient ways to do this with `head` or `tail` but I have more to learn about bash scripting.
+- Just get and print the tenth line with `awk`.
+Probably more efficient ways to do this with `head` or `tail` but I am a novice at bash.